rust-lang/crates.io/README.md

 After your PR is accepted, the next time that crates.io is deployed the categories will be synced from this file.

-## Running a mirror

-Please see [docs/MIRROR.md](https://github.com/rust-lang/crates.io/blob/master/docs/MIRROR.md) for instructions on setting up a mirror of crates.io.

 ## License

 Licensed under either of these: